Everything you need to know about the UK’s hotel quarantine policy

 The government has laid out strict penalties for those looking to evade quarantine requirements.
 Most notably, if a passenger is found to have lied on their passenger locator form about where they came from, they could be subject to up to 10 years in prison.

 Other maximum fines break down as follows: £1,000 for any international arrival who fails to take a mandatory COVID-19 test; £2,000 for any arrival who fails to take a second test and quarantine will be automatically extended to 14 days; £4,000 for anyone who arrives in England without having booked a quarantine hotel package; and fines of between £5,000 and £10,000 for failing to quarantine in a designated hotel.

 Will you still need a negative COVID-19 test to enter the UK?

 Yes.
-As of 18 January, all arrivals to the U.K. — with the exception of those arriving from Ireland, the Falkland Islands, Ascension Islands and St Helena — must provide proof of a negative COVID-19 test.
+All arrivals to the U.K. — with the exception of those arriving from Ireland, the Falkland Islands, Ascension Islands and St Helena — must provide proof of a negative COVID-19 test.
 This requirement will also apply to those coming from high-risk countries, who will then have to quarantine for 10 days in a government-supervised hotel.

 Both U.K. and foreign nationals arriving in the country must show a negative COVID-19 test result, taken up to three days before departure.
-After taking two tests in quarantine, all travellers entering the country will take a minimum of three tests.
+Note the pre-departure test requirement ends for vaccinated travellers on 4 October.